 Two factors determine two-point discrimination: density of sensory receptors, and size of neuronal receptive fields.
 The higher the number of sensory receptors in a region, the more accurate the sensory perception of the region.
 Fingertips have 3-4 times more density of sensory receptors than the hand.

 Each neurone has a specific sensory space that if simulated will result in the activation of that particular neurone.
 This space is known as the receptive field of that neurone.
 The receptive field varies in size.
 The larger the receptive field is, the greater the area that it detects changes in but also less precise perception, and vice versa.
-Hence, areas with the most sensitive two-point discrimination should have a high density of receptors with small receptive fields.
-Receptive fields can overlap which also results in reduced precision of perception.
+Hence, areas with the most sensitive two-point discrimination will have a high density of receptors with small receptive fields.
+Where receptive fields overlap, this results in reduced precision of perception.

 Synaptic Convergence and Divergence